openstack-archive/fuel-library/docs/pages/creating-fuel-pm/0050-installing-configuring-cobbler.rst

-At this point you should have a fully working instance of Cobbler, fully configured and capable of installing the chosen OS (CentOS 6.3, RHEL 6.3, or Ubuntu 12.04) on the target OpenStack nodes.
+At this point you should have a fully working instance of Cobbler, fully configured and capable of installing the chosen OS (CentOS 6.4 or Ubuntu 12.04) on the target OpenStack nodes.